INSTRUCTIONS TO AUTHORS

-The manuscripts should be exclusively addressed to REBEn, and their simultaneous submission to other journal(s).
+The manuscripts must be exclusively addressed to REBEn, and their simultaneous submission to other journal(s).

 Declaration on Ethics and Research Integrity

-For the publication, REBEn considers it a sine qua non condition that the submitted manuscripts have complied with the ethical-legal guidelines that involve the elaboration of academic and/or technical-scientific works and the research with humans or with animals.
+For the publication, REBEn considers it a sine qua non condition that the submitted manuscripts have to comply with the ethical-legal guidelines which involve the elaboration of academic and/or technical-scientific works and the research with humans or animals.

-In the case of research involving human beings, and in compliance with the provisions of CNS Resolution 466/2012 (http://aplicacao.saude.gov.br/plataformabrasil/login.jsf), the author(s) should mention in the manuscript, the approval of the project by the Ethics Committee recognized by the Comissão Nacional de Ética em Pesquisa (CONEP – Brazilian Commission for Research Ethics), the Brazilian National Health Council (CNS – Conselho Nacional de Saúde), or by an equivalent body, when has been carried out in another country.
+In the case of research involving human beings, and in compliance with the provisions of CNS Resolution 466/2012 (http://aplicacao.saude.gov.br/plataformabrasil/login.jsf), the author(s) must mention in the manuscript, the approval of the project by the Ethics Committee recognized by the Comissão Nacional de Ética em Pesquisa (CONEP – Brazilian Commission for Research Ethics), the Brazilian National Health Council (CNS – Conselho Nacional de Saúde), or by an equivalent body, when it is carried out in another country.